ando-smoke/blog_this/README.md

 Blog This!
 ======================

-Manages a simple blog with posts and underlying comments for a single user.
+Manages a simple blog with posts and underlying comments.

 Installation
 ------------